strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 With the above setting, the Strimzi operator initializes the OpenTelemetry tracer using the default OTLP exporter, for sending traces to the tracing backend.
 But you also need to specify environment variables to configure the exporter itself, by using the `spec.template` properties.
-The following example is for `KafkaBridge` configuration:
+Here is an example `KafkaBridge` configuration:

 ```yaml
 spec: